faridsh69/routes/README.md

 - hasCargoItem
 - we have pickup date and arrival date
-- piclup date for first one, for others arrival date try to collect data for all of fields try to call api to get data create date formatted input create time formatted input, select or ... ? try to render hours with minutes as :00 try to add badge for each of them, for last one create finish flag try to add styles cargoItem
+- piclup date for first one, for others arrival date
+- try to call api to get data
+- create date formatted input
+- create time formatted input, select or ... ?
+- try to render hours with minutes as :00 try to add badge for each of them, for last one create finish flag try to add styles cargoItem